sq8vps/aprx-simplewebstat/README.md

 $stationlon = 28.762225;
 ```

-And your regional country/state digipeater alias, which helps the software to distinguish between direct and digipeated frames.
+And your regional country/state untraced (flood) digipeater alias, which helps the software to distinguish between direct and digipeated frames.
-For example it's SP in Poland or HU in Hungary:
+For example it's SP in Poland, CZ in Czech Republic or HU in Hungary.
 ```
 $cntalias = "SP";
 ```

-Normally every time you open statistics website, you have to enter interface callsign.
+Normally every time you open the statistics website, you have to enter interface callsign.
 If you want to set static interface callsign (but it can be temporarily changed via website for one session), you can do this here:
 ```
 $static_if = 1;
-$static_call = "N0CALL-11";
+$static_call = "N0CALL-11;
 $static_lang = "en";
 ```
 Set $static_if to 1 to enable.
 Available languages are en for English and pl for Polish.

+## Customization

+Custom logo and text info can be set optionally.
+The logo will be displayed on all pages and text info will be displayed only on main (summary.php) page.
+To set your logo you need to place a file (PNG format) named **aprslogo.png** in main website directory.
+The image will be automatically resized to fit the page.

+To set your custom text info place them in the file named **custom.php**.
+It can contain HTML and PHP code.

 ## Software stability